Kong/docs.konghq.com/app/_hub/kong-inc/key-auth-enc/_index.md

   exception that API keys are stored in an encrypted format within the API gateway datastore.

   {:.note}
-  > **Note**: Before configuring this plugin, Kong's encryption keyring must be enabled.
+  > **Note**: Before configuring this plugin, you must enable Kong Gateway's encryption keyring.
 See the [keyring getting started guide](/gateway/latest/kong-enterprise/db-encryption#getting-started) for more details.

 enterprise: true